ScaleCommerce/puppet-files/README.md

 ## Setup

 This module also abstracts templates and static files features.
-In order to use this you need to symlink `files` and `templates` in the module directory to a repository containing your files and templates.
+In order to use this you need to symlink `files` and `templates` in the module directory to a path or repository containing your files and templates.

 ```
-cd /etc/puppet/modules/
+cd /etc/puppet/modules/sc_files
 ln -s /path/to/yourdata/files files
 ln -s /path/to/yourdata/templates templates
 ```